pivotal/docs-tap/source-controller/reference.hbs.md

 5. Version ranges - <https://maven.apache.org/enforcer/enforcer-rules/versionRanges.html>.
 Support is planned for a future release.

-**NOTE:** Pinned versions should be immutable, all other versions are dynamic and may change at any time.
+**Note** Pinned versions should be immutable, all other versions are dynamic and may change at any time.
 The `.spec.interval` defines how frequently to check for updated artifacts.